rthirumurugan2000/Deep-learning-workbooks/README.md

 # Deep-learning-Workbooks
-## Developer:Thirumurugan Ramar
+### Thirumurugan Ramar

-This repository contains my Deep-learning-Workbooks
+This repository contains my Deep-learning-Workbooks and materials for my courses.